Recycling & REUSE Resources AT CJ

 In addition to our own reuse store, Construction Junction offers drop off services for the reuse of

-Construction Junction offers recycling services for
+Construction Junction offers recycling services to the community for

 - freon appliances